CSU presents innovative election process for the district council in 2026!

 Political goals and challenges

-To choose and the municipal structures
+On the election and the municipal structures